5 Must-Haves for Successful Hotel Social Media Content

-- It’s perfectly crafted for mobile, as well as all digital services.
+- It’s crafted for mobile, as well as all digital services.

-- It respects the nuances of the social network with which you are distributing the content.
+- It respects the nuances of the social network on which you are distributing content.

-With this formula, you can lay your hotel’s foundation for building a trusting, and ultimately more profitable, relationship with each guest.
+This formula helps you lay your hotel’s foundation to build a trusting, more profitable relationship with each guest.

 5 Must-Haves for Great Hotel Social Media Content

 When creating social media content for your hotel, it’s important to remember that it’s not all about you.
 It’s about delivering value to your guests and followers on social media.
-Keep this in mind: The greatest social media content is native, doesn’t interrupt, doesn’t make demands, is concise, and is consistent and aware.
+The greatest social media content is native, doesn’t interrupt, doesn’t make demands, and is concise, consistent, and aware.

 1. “Content is king, but context is God.” – Gary Vaynerchuk

 One of the major points that Vaynerchuk points out in his book is the power of context.
-You can create the best content for your hotel’s social media accounts, but if it’s not relevant to the platform you’re sharing it on, it can still fall flat.
+You can create the best content for your social media accounts, but if it’s not relevant to that specific platform, it can still fall flat.

-Here are his suggested rules of thumb for truly resonating with your guests and other social media followers:
+Check out these rules of thumb to resonate with your guests and other social media followers:

 - Storytell on Facebook